jconwell/fqdn_parser/README.rst

 Public Suffix List information.
 This may take a few seconds to pull the data down, parse, and persist into a cache file.
 Subsequent calls to fqdn_parser will use the existing cache file and be much faster.
 The cache file can be managed via arguments to the :code:`Suffixes` class constructor.

+Note: As of the last commit there are 9 country code TLDs listed in the Mozilla Public Suffix List that are `not` listed in the IANA Root Zone Database for some reason.
+These TLDs are added to the parsing cache file, but you will see a warning for each TLD

+    :code:`WARNING: 澳门 not in IANA root zone database.
+Adding to list of TLDs`

 -----------
 Terminology